 The good news is, there are many tools and services that can be invaluable when migrating your legacy data warehouse to the cloud.
 In my next post, the third and final in this series, I’ll explore the tools for data integration, data warehouse automation, and data virtualization, and system integrator resources that can speed and de-risk the process.

-Learn more at SnapLogic’s upcoming webcast, “Traditional Data Warehousing is Dead: How digital enterprises are scaling their data to infinity and beyond in the Cloud,” on Wednesday, August 16 at 9:00am PT.
-I’ll be presenting with Dave Wells, Data Management Practice Lead, Eckerson Group, and highlighting tangible business benefits that your organization can achieve by moving your data to the cloud.
+Check out the webcast, “Traditional Data Warehousing is Dead: How digital enterprises are scaling their data to infinity and beyond in the Cloud,” featuring Dave Wells, Data Management Practice Lead, Eckerson Group, which highlights the tangible business benefits that your organization can achieve by moving your data to the cloud.
 You’ll learn:

 - Practical best practices, key technologies to consider, and case studies to get you started